SVCE-ACM/A-December-of-Algorithms/README.md

       dac
       dca
     ```
-  - The output for this will be 5 as dac is present in the 5th position in this order
+  - The output for this will be 5 as `dac` is present in the 5th position in this order
 - **Uses and Resources**
-  - This question is a brain teaser and does not have any practical application as it is and for the resources it is an application of everything you have solved until now and maybe requires the use of some mathematics.
+  - This question is a brain teaser and though it may not seem to have any practical application, it is used in various areas such as Crypto-Analysis and Brute-forcing cryptographic keys.

 ## FAQ:
 #### Who can join the Challenge?